 Reporter for Kane Syndicate News

-In 1906, Aunt Ellen decided it best that Elisa should live with her and Eloise’s younger sister, Melissa Bigelow, although she had long been considered a black sheep within the family, having left her beau at the altar in order to run away with a bible salesman.
+In 1906, Aunt Ellen suddenly decided it best that Elisa should live with Melissa Bigelow, Aunt Mel, her mother and Aunt Ellen’s younger sister.
+Although she had long been considered a black sheep within the family, having left her beau at the altar in order to run away with a bible salesman.
 Having left propriety and New England, Melissa and her lover, Mitchell Bigelow, soon to be her husband, had long ago departed for Chicago.
-But misfortune eventually sent them to the Sierra foothills and the growing mining town of Jackson, California.
+But misfortune and some suspected malfeasance eventually sent them to the Sierra foothills and the growing mining town of Jackson, California.

-When she eventually returned to Stratford, Connecticut, owing to the sudden death of her Aunt Ellen, she discovered that the woman she had only thought of as cruel and harsh had made her the sole beneficiary of the wealth of the combined Whitby and Snow family estates.
-Trying to adapt to her new surroundings and the management of her Aunt’s financial affairs, she was well aware she dismayed her Aunt’s social and business connections by being less than the proper Connecticut young lady they expected than a young girl far more accustomed to shirts with rolled sleeves and trousers and smoking in public.
+When she eventually returned to Stratford, Connecticut, owing to the sudden death of her Aunt Ellen, she discovered that the woman she had only thought of as cruel and harsh had made her the sole beneficiary of the wealth of the combined Whitby-Snow and Bishop family estates.
+It was revealed that in 1906, when Aunt Ellen had sent her away, she had done so owing to the extraordinary obligation of having herself been named sole inheritor of her father, Elisa’s grandfather, Judge Edmond Lowell Whitby-Snow’s, vast financial holdings, the Whitby-Snow Investments LLD.
+Over the years she had uncannily not only developed it into Whitby-Snow International Explorations & Investments, but had systematically worked to restore the Bishop family’s wealth, which was being held in Trust until Elisa’s twenty-fifth birthday.
+Trying to adapt to her new surroundings and the management of her Aunt’s complex financial affairs, she was well aware she dismayed her Aunt’s social and business connections by being less than the proper Connecticut young lady they expected than a young girl far more accustomed to shirts with rolled sleeves and trousers and smoking in public.
 Amongst themselves they soon began to call her “Jackson,” and with a whispered nod and a wink they predicted that she too was destined to be a spinster.
 Especially when she allowed a recent acquaintance, Rochelle Wade, to stay with her in her aunt’s big house.

 With Rochelle agreeing to stay and maintain her Aunt’s home, Elisa moved to Pittsburgh and began attending the University.
-As many of the classes were taught by working journalists in the city, she quickly made connections (particularly when she showed a bit of leg) and was able to obtain a position at one of the local newspapers.
+As many of the classes were taught by the city’s working journalists, she quickly made connections (particularly when she showed a bit of leg) and was able to obtain a position at one of the local newspapers.
 Driven by her mother’s inquisitiveness and her father’s ambition, she soon decided to give up her classes at the University in order to pursue the opportunity of a full-time job as a reporter on the Pittsburgh Daily Post .
 Only, she quickly discovered her bit of leg was an inducement for a full-time job that was strictly an assignment to the society pages.
+A letter from Rochelle was quick to point out the obvious—Elisa could either just purchase the newspaper or she could start one in competition – but Elisa was adamant that if she were to have a journalist career it would be based upon the resources of her talent and her wiles.
 Restricted as she was to ’ fashion and lifestyle ’ features, she soon began freelancing for other syndicates.
 Her decidedly inflammatory style, considered ’ yellow ’ by some of the more traditional reporters soon drew the attention of editors from the Kane News Syndicate, who were always on the lookout for writers with a certain flair or a proclivity for notoriety.

 And so she was off to New York and a Job with the New York Daily Inquirer.

 Her ambition and tenaciousness soon helped her cultivate a menagerie of informants and infiltrators within the notorious gangs of New York.
-Her colorful reportage of the “ Murder Stables, ” as well as a series of articles about counterfeiting, in which she used information supplied specifically by the Secret Service in order to help advance their case, she quickly became a cause célèbre, not among the reading public, but among her editors.
-As yet she had not been given a by-line.
-Owing to the nature of her investigations regarding denizens of the criminal underground, the City Editor of the Inquirer felt that not only as a method of providing her protection from possible retaliation, but, and perhaps more importantly, to assure continued access and agency with the New York Police Department, as well as maintaining credibility with the Daily Inquirer readers, if she wanted the by-line she demanded, then it would be as an alias.
+Her colorful reportage of the “ Murder Stables, ” as well as a series of articles about counterfeiting – in which she used information supplied specifically by the Secret Service in order to help advance their case – she quickly became a cause célèbre, not only among the reading public, but among her editors.
+But as yet she had not been given her own by-line.
+Owing to the nature of her investigations regarding denizens of the criminal underground, the City Editor of the Inquirer felt that not only as a method of providing her some measure of protection from possible retaliation, but, and perhaps more importantly, to assure continued access and agency with the New York Police Department, as well as maintaining credibility with the Daily Inquirer readers, if she wanted the by-line she demanded, then it would be as an alias.
 “Something, you know,” Ephraim Bernstein said, leaning back in his chair, fingers interlocked behind his head, “With a bit of a punch.
 I mean, seeing as how your writing has that new ‘Pulp Magazine’ feel to it . . . they expect it to be written by someone – you know.”